Qingyuan666/Telling-story-with-data/Final Project Part2.md

 <iframe src="https://gamma.app/embed/io82b8osmjbk9jc" style="width: 700px; max-width: 100%; height: 450px" allow="fullscreen" title="Data Story"></iframe>

+# statement: the Gamma is an AI platform but I do not use AI to generate the visual design.
+The all things are done by me.
+It is just an publishing platform.

 # User Research
 Research Goal:
 1. get to know whether the user can perceive the information quickly and easily;